Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/troubleshooting.md

 >`MANAGE_GUILD_EXPRESSIONS` - Allows management and editing of emojis
 >`MANAGE_ROLES` - Allows management and editing of roles
 >`USE_APPLICATION_COMMANDS` - Allows to use application commands, slash commands and context menu commands.
+> > If roles dont work for you, also check that Zoe is above all other roles in the server settings.{.is-warning}
+>
 >{.is-info}

 <br>